Whether you’re a gallerist, museum curator, interior designer, or art collector,

 I took steps to do so, with a provisional patent and an honorable mention in the Arctic Innovation Competition, but my art career took priority.

-Though I didn’t speak about that the next day, I’m excited to finally have a way to share both of these tools with you and the rest of the art world.
+Though I left that out of my presentation, I’m excited to finally have a way to share both of these tools with you and the art world at large.

 Their concept is simple, solving the picture-hanging formula quickly without math.